 Personal Data used for internal purposes only e.g. as part of the respective customer relationship, may be transferred to a third party such as a subcontractor, solely under consideration of contractual arrangements and appropriate data protection regulatory requirements.

 Employees are instructed to collect, process and use Personal Data only within the framework and for the purposes of their duties (e.g. service provision).
 At a technical level, multi-client capability includes separation of functions as well as appropriate separation of testing and production systems.

 Customer Data is stored in a way that logically separates it from other customer data.

 The Controller is assigned a unique encryption key, generated using a FIPS 140-2 compliant crypto library, which is used to encrypt and decrypt all of the Controller’s archived data.
 In addition to the unique encryption keys, all data being written to the storage grid includes the Controller’s unique account code.
 The Processor’s systems that write data to the storage grid retrieve the encryption key from one system and the customer code from another, which serves as a cross check against two independent systems.
-The Controller’s encryption key is further encrypted with a Processor key stored within a centralised and restricted key management system.
-In order for the Processor to access Customer Data via the master key, the key management system provisions individual keys following a strict process of approval that includes multiple levels of executive authorisation.
-Use of these master encryption keys is limited to senior production engineers and all access is logged, monitored, and configured for alerting by security via a centralised Security Incident and Event Management (“SIEM”) system.
+The Controller’s encryption key is further encrypted with a Processor key stored within a centralized and restricted key management system.
+In order for the Processor to access Customer Data via the master key, the key management system provisions individual keys following a strict process of approval that includes multiple levels of executive authorization.
+Use of these master encryption keys is limited to senior production engineers and all access is logged, monitored, and configured for alerting by security via a centralized Security Incident and Event Management (“SIEM”) system.
 The Controller’s archived data is encrypted at rest using AES256 bit encryption and data in transit is protected by Transport Layer Security (“TLS”).